RBG: Middle way house benefit screening: Now Playing

 We wish we were not writing this.
 Or at least that the circumstances were different.
 We’ve had requests to bring back the documentary, RBG, which we screened when it was released in 2018.
 Beginning Friday, RBG will be shown in our virtual theater.
 We are donating 100% of our share of the ticket sales (our share is approximately 50%) to Middle Way House.

-U.S. Supreme Court Justice Ruth Bader Ginsburg has created a breathtaking legal legacy for women’s rights while becoming an unexpected pop culture icon.
+U.S. Supreme Court Justice Ruth Bader Ginsburg created a breathtaking legal legacy for women’s rights while becoming an unexpected pop culture icon.
 The personal journey of this diminutive, quiet warrior’s rise to the nation’s highest court during a hostile time for women, is revealed in this inspiring and multidimensional portrait.
-Now 85, Ginsburg continues to exercise vigorous dissenting opinions (and equally vigorous exercise workouts).
-RBG was released in May; two short months later, her voice is more essential than ever.
-(97 min)
+Ruth Bader Ginsburg died last week at the age of 87; her voice is more essential than ever (97 min)